octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 The last step is to close the raffle, pick a winner and send him the reward.
 This last entrypoint will show how to send a transaction from the contract and some collections manipulations

-5 steps are expected:
+5 steps are required:
 1. Check that the calling address is the administrator
-2. Check that the closing date has been reached, and the raffle is still open
+2. Check that the closing date has been reached, and that the raffle is still open
 3. Pick a winner
 4. Send the reward to the winner
 5. Reset the storage

 New pieces of information won't be stored: the storage is not expected to be modified.
-However, the third step raises a problem: how should be the winner picked ?
+However, the third step raises a problem: how should the winner be picked ?
 1. the administrator chooses the winner when calling this entrypoint: participants are likely not to buy a ticket since the administrator can choose himself as a winner
-2. the winner is randomly choose when calling this entrypoint
+2. the winner is randomly choosen when calling this entrypoint
 3. the winner is chosen at the beginning by the administrator, but this piece of information is only revealed at the end of the raffle.

-## LIGO prequisites: Transactions
+## LIGO prerequisites: Transactions

 You can transfer tez to an account, or to a function of another smart contract.
 For this, use :